Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool greets a user by name and returns a personalized greeting.
-It distinguishes from sibling tools (generate_report, get_config, etc.) which have different purposes.
+The description clearly states the tool greets a user by name and returns a personalized greeting, which is a specific verb-resource combination.
+It also mentions verifying server connectivity and welcoming, further clarifying the purpose.
+The sibling tools (generate_report, get_config, etc.) are unrelated, so differentiation is clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.